 What is the connection between science fiction and engineering?
 And what does science fiction have to do with engineering?
 In this lecture we will find out why these two disciplines are so connected with speculative narratives.

-Yuxuan Yang is a creative designer who worked with many Car OEMS and organizations, like Audi China, Mclaren F1, Autonomous driving vehicle for CES show, etc. He holds a BA in industrial design from the Beijing Institute of Graphic Communication and a MA in Intelligent Mobility from the Royal College of Arts.
+Yuxuan Yang is a creative designer who worked with many Car OEMS and organizations, like Audi China, Mclaren F1, Autonomous driving vehicle for CES show, etc. He holds a BA in industrial design from the Beijing Institute of Graphic Communication and a MA in Intelligent Mobility, MA in Service Design from the Royal College of Art.
 He is in charge of designing new vehicle concepts and the entire service system around it.

 ¨Sci-fi: Foundations of Innovation in Storytelling¨